 The state of Iowa should be able to pay the remainder on its contract to acquire the Workday software system once Governor Kim Reynolds signs the final appropriations bill lawmakers approved before adjourning on May 19.

-Senate File 615, the so-called “standings” bill, allocates $23.23 million from the state’s general fund to the Office of Chief Financial Officer during the current fiscal year, which ends on June 30.
+Senate File 615, the so-called “standings” bill, allocates $23.23 million from the state’s general fund to the Office of Chief Information Officer during the current fiscal year, which ends on June 30.
 That money is to be used for “implementation of a new state central personnel, accounting, and budget system.”

 Under contracts signed in October 2019 and February 2020, the state agreed to purchase Workday’s “cloud-based human capital and financial management software solution” to replace the legacy systems now used for human resources, payroll, and finances.
 Those initial contracts were for $21 million and $28 million.

 After U.S. Treasury officials refused to allow the Reynolds administration to use $21 million in COVID-19 relief funds toward the Workday contract, the governor turned to state legislators.
 Republican lawmakers approved a special appropriation of $21 million in February to pay part of the Workday costs during the current fiscal year.
 An early version of the infrastructure appropriations bill included $17 million for Workday expenses during fiscal year 2022, which begins on July 1.
 Under that plan, the state would have needed to spend another $6.23 million to pay off the contract in fiscal year 2023.

 During the last two days of the legislative session, amendments pulled the Workday funding from the infrastructure bill and added the $23.23 million line item to standings.
 When introducing the bill on May 19, Senate Appropriations Committee chair Tim Kraayenbrink said the new allocation would allow the state to pay off the contract.